canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 * Show Answers not information - surface and craft answers for top tasks
 </p>
 <p> Once several iterations of the prototype were created and tested a new group of participants was recruited to complete the same 11 tasks on the prototype.
 The results of the new round of UX testing were unanimously positive!
+Overall task success went from 54% points to 84% points and findability went up 25% points.

+ The following chart illustrates the task success rate from the baseline test and the validation (prototype) test:
 <br>

 </p>